How to Grow Comfrey Plant (And Why It’s a Must in Every Garden)

 You can use comfrey leaves for:

-Mulch around tomatoes, cucumbers, fruit trees
+Mulch around tomatoes, cucumbers, and fruit trees

 Compost pile activator (it's rich in nitrogen)